Fally00/WMS-X/md/wms report.md

 - Add input sanitization for all user inputs
 - Implement proper error recovery mechanisms

+### aproach : i will seperate each commands into new folder command and make logic simple for the main file

 ---

 ## 2. cli.h / cli.cpp